 And it if that answer is a ‘yes’, then don’t forget to do just that.

 So those are the main 9 points which (ideally) the majority of content will satisfy.
 Not all content could or possibly should contain all elements.
 Sometimes content will have different objectives.
 But, I think, in general terms, the more of these points which are incorporated then the more successful that content naturally tends to be.
 And for the last step:

 It may have been a quote by Da Vinci, I’m not sure: “No work of art is ever completed but merely abandoned.”
 And it’s true: A creative person who is absorbed with the task of generating an artwork hesitates to declare completion.
 Reworking and improving a piece of content are always tantalizing possibilities.

 No piece of content is ever really finished.
 All content will need to be reviewed and analysed per its page metrics in GA every single month.
+(Go to this page if you want to learn how to integrate Google Analytics and Infusionsoft correctly.)
 You’ll drill down on page metrics and thoroughly explore and review your content.
 You’ll be looking at and asking questions about what has worked well, and what hasn’t.
 Discoveries will be made and revisions will be adopted accordingly.

 There are no tricks in good SEO or any hidden magic.
 There is only EFFORT.

 It takes effort to accurately identify query intent.
 It take yet further effort to fully satisfy that intent on the page.
 It’s also often a work of further RESEARCH.
 Trends change, query intents change.
 This goes for marketing via organic search, CPC or even direct marketing.